nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 To submit a multithreaded job on Mahuika, type
 ```
-srun --account="myAccount" --ntasks=1 --cpus-per-task=8 python scatter.py
+srun --ntasks=1 --cpus-per-task=8 python scatter.py
 ```
-where "myAccount" is your account on Mahuika (e.g. nesi12345).
+(with additional `srun` options such as `--account=` required).
 This will launch a single task with 8 threads.

 To run interactively using 8 threads, type
 ```